BHUJON KANG ARCHITECTS is a design studio for architecture and urbanism.

 The contemporary socio-economic changes invariably imply the unstable but dynamic social structure.
 The unprecedented phenomena demand professional fields to transform their nature into others upon the status proactively.
 We now confront a new building culture where the quantified matter is not only the valuing measurement in the market anymore and forced to investigate more complex ways how to build.

-We welcome any design offers regardless of types, sizes, and programs.
-Please feel free to contact us.
-We look forward to having a great opportunity to support your successful business and the better life.
+We look forward to having a great opportunity to support your successful business and lifelong well-being.

 We pursue a creative practice under the transcultural variety.
 We try to find elaborative ways how to incorporate the various historical and contextual resources into innovative design solutions.
 We believe such a hybridization catalyzes to discover the potential values in the local community and to create its unique civic presence, that our global experiences make possible.